If I told you I found a remotely triggerable stack-based buffer overflow in a conventional anti-virus product,

 } magicnum_t;

-The field type is an integer that maps to a filetype (such as PDF or RAR), and offset is the offset at which the magic number appears (measured from the beginning of the file).
+is the offset at which the magic number appears (measured from the beginning of the file).

-Having created the variable, it is stored in a stack allocated structure of type magicnum_collection_t:
+Having created the variable, it is stored in a stack allocated structure of type magicnum_collection_t

 typedef struct {